obrowdy/portfolio/final-project-part-three.md

 The final visual canbe found here https://final-presentation.shorthandstories.com/why-are-my-skills-not-enough-to-make-it-in-the-orchestra/index.html

+## Process
+Up to this point I have taken many steps to reach this final point in the project.
+I began with choosing a data set that was compelling and matched my interests.
+I landed on the public archive of programing data from the New York Philharmonic.
+As a woman in music, I have seen much adversity bias against myself and my peers.
+It is fairly common knowlege that there is significant underrepresentation of more diverse populations in classical music such as women and bipoc musicians.
+I was interested to see if the data from the New York Phil as the oldest major American Orchestra supported this idea.
+It turns out it did.
+And some of the numbers were surprising even to current artistic administrators.

+After the outline, I began analyzing and visulizing the data.
+I created a story arc that went through all the shocking and interesting things I wanted to highlight.
+I then created visuals to help my audience understand this data in context and asked of feedback.
+I identified my target audience, representatives to interview, wrote an interview script, and took notes.
+I then worked to finalize my visual presentation and make changes addressed in my interview findings.
+Finally I created this page and gave my final presentation in class.

 ## Reflection
 Through completing my in-class presentation, I realized I needed to have a bit more focus on who my intended audience was.
 I narrowed it down to Artistic Administrators and adjusted my message and call to action acordingly.
 I believe this audience could have the biggest impact on the issue and would be most interested by what the data is showing.